devonorourke/tidybug/docs/database_analyses.md

 # Motivations
-We were interested in evaluating how certain filtering decisions affected the representation of taxa in the database we construct.
-Some questions pertained to the raw sequences obtained prior to filtering, while others pertained to our filtered and dereplicated dataset.
+I was interested in evaluating how certain filtering decisions used to generate a COI database affected the representation of taxa available to classify representative sequences.
+In other words, how do things like the source of COI sequences, the filtering strategies, or the clustering strategies affect the subsequent references available?

 ## Alternative database setup
 We also decided to explore similar questions using a pair of databases available online formatted by other labs: